-When finished, this 15' domed observatory will house a Celestron 14" telescope for night time viewing and an 80mm solar telescope for daytime viewing.
+This 15' domed observatory houses a Celestron 14" telescope for night time viewing and an 80mm solar telescope for daytime viewing.

-The pictures below show the progress of the observatory.
-New photos will be added until the project is completed.
+The pictures below show the building of the observatory.

 Finally!
 The excavation begins!

 Preparing the footers.